MartinJohannesNilsen/NTNU-B.Sc.-Computer-Engineering/README.md

-# NTNU - B.Sc in Computer Engineering
+# NTNU - B.Sc. in Computer Engineering

 This repository serves as a collection of my work in the (code-related) subjects within my bachelor's degree.
 For the subjects mainly focusing on theory or calculations done by hand, these have been left out.